parikhabhishek02/project/README.md

-step:14 teach pixy to detect colors and define 7 colors step:15 after detecting colors, try to make code of tracking algorithm for pixy and BBB step:16 try to run tracking algorithm pocket beagle file
+step:14 teach pixy to detect colors and define 7 colors step:15 after detecting colors, try to make code of tracking algorithm for pixy and BBB step:16 try to run tracking algorithm step:17 if tracking algorithm runs, edit it to interface with LPC pocket beagle file